Sophic Logo gordian knotOvarian and Endometrial Cancer Clinical Trials Intelligence

 • ECOG performance status 0-2

-• Adequate organ function (liver, kidney, bone marrow)
+• Adequate organ function (liver, kidney, hematologic parameters)

-• Measurable disease per RECIST v1.1 or similar criteria
+• Measurable or evaluable disease per RECIST v1.1

 Common Exclusion